All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Introduction

+To address these concerns, we analyze the \emph{set }of prediction models that provide near-optimal accuracy, which we refer to as a \emph{Rashomon set}.
+This approach stands in contrast to training to select a \emph{single} prediction model, among a prespecified class of candidate models.
+Our motivation is that Rashomon sets (defined formally below) summarize the range of effective prediction strategies that an analyst might choose.
+Additionally, even if the candidate models do not contain the true data generating process, we may hope that some of these models function in similar ways to the data generating process.
+In particular, we may hope there exist well performing candidate models that place the same importance on a variable of interest as the underlying data generating process does.
+If so, then studying sets of well-performing models will allow us to deduce information about the data generating process.

-To address this, we define \emph{model class reliance} (MCR) as the highest and lowest degree to which any well-performing model within a given class may rely on a variable of interest for prediction accuracy.
+Applying this approach to study variable importance, we define \emph{model class reliance} (MCR) as the highest and lowest degree to which any well-performing model within a given class may rely on a variable of interest for prediction accuracy.
 Roughly speaking, MCR captures the range of explanations, or mechanisms, associated with well-performing models.
+Because the resulting range summarizes many prediction models simultaneously, rather a single model, we expect this range to be less affected by the choices that an individual analyst makes during the model-fitting process.
+Instead of reflecting these choices, MCR aims to reflect the nature of the prediction problem itself.

-We make several technical contributions in deriving MCR.
-First, we define a core importance measure, \emph{model reliance }(MR), as the degree to which a \emph{specific model} relies on covariates of interest to predict well.
-This measure is based on permutation importance measures for Random Forests \citep{breiman2001random_forests,breiman2001statistical}.
-We draw a connection between permutation-based importance estimates and U-statistics, which facilitates later theoretical results.
-Additionally, we derive connections between permutation importance, conditional causal effects, and coefficients for additive models.
-Next, we expand on MR to propose MCR, which captures the reliance values for a \emph{class of models}.
+We make several, specific technical contributions in deriving MCR.
+First, we review a core measure of how much an individual prediction model relies on covariates of interest for its accuracy, which we call \emph{model reliance }(MR).
+This measure is based on permutation importance measures for Random Forests \citep{breiman2001statistical,breiman2001random_forests}, and can be expanded to describe conditional importance (see Section \ref{sec:Connections-between-MR-causality}, as well as \citealt{strobl2008conditional_VI}).
+We draw a connection between permutation-based importance estimates (MR) and U-statistics, which facilitates later theoretical results.
+Additionally, we derive connections between MR, conditional causal effects, and coefficients for additive models.
+Expanding on MR, we propose MCR, which generalizes the definition of MR for a \emph{class of models}.
 We derive finite-sample bounds for MCR, which motivate an intuitive estimator of MCR.
+Finally, we propose computational procedures for this estimator.

+The tools we develop to study Rashomon sets are quite general, and can be used to make finite-sample inferences for arbitrary characteristics of well-performing models.
+For example, beyond describing variable importance, these tools can describe the range of risk predictions that well-fitting models assign to a particular covariate profile, or the variance of predictions made by well-fitting models.
+In some cases, these novel techniques may provide finite-sample confidence intervals (CIs) where none have previously existed (see Section \ref{sec:Connection-confidence-CIs}).

 MCR and the Rashomon effect become especially relevant in the context of criminal recidivism prediction.
 Proprietary recidivism risk models trained from criminal records data are increasingly being used in U.S. courtrooms.
 One concern is that these models may be relying on information that would otherwise be considered unacceptable (for example, race, sex, or proxies for these variables), in order to estimate recidivism risk.
 The relevant models are often proprietary, and cannot be studied directly.
 Still, in cases where the predictions made by these models are publicly available, it may be possible to identify alternative prediction models that are sufficiently similar to the proprietary model of interest.